-The spider species Araneus diadematus is commonly called the European garden spider, diadem spider, cross spider, or crowned orb weaver.
-It is an orb-weaver spider found in Europe and North America.
+It’s Araneus diadematus, commonly called the European garden spider, diadem spider, cross spider, or crowned orb weaver.